Symptoms, Screening and Diagnosis | Treatment | Innovative Research | For More Information

 Microscopic colitis describes two different conditions that cause chronic diarrhea: lymphocytic and collagenous colitis.
 Both types are diagnosed and treated in the same way.
 The specific cause of microscopic colitis is often difficult to determine.
 It may be related to autoimmune conditions such as celiac disease, arthritis and diabetes or a result of a past bacterial or viral infection.
 The use of non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen has also been reported as a possible cause of inducing microscopic colitis.

-Microscopic colitis frequently develops in women over the age of 60.
+While microscopic colitis affects women over the age of 60 predominantly, both younger individuals and men can also develop this condition.
 Although a benign illness, microscopic colitis can lead to symptoms that may diminish the quality of life of individuals suffering from the condition.

 Microscopic Colitis Symptoms and Diagnosis